 Death penalty again overturned for man who killed couple

-" A man convicted of killing an eastern Missouri couple during a 1996 robbery at their home has had his death penalty overturned for a third time.
-U.S. District Judge Catherine Perry, in a ruling Thursday, called the portion of Carman Deck's trial that led to the latest death sentence "fundamentally unfair."
+A man convicted of fatally shooting an eastern Missouri couple has had his death penalty overturned for a third time.
+The St. Louis Post-Dispatch reports that U.S. District Judge Catherine Perry called the portion of the trial that led up to Carman Deck's latest death sentence "fundamentally unfair."

 Add your comments below